mayavchung/solar-change/README.md

-This repository contains code to create the figures for Chung et al., "Runaway Cooling from Large Solar Reductions Modulated by Ocean Overturning Circulation and Heat Uptake."
+This repository contains code to create the figures for Chung et al., "Runaway Cooling from Large Solar Reductions Modulated by Ocean Overturning Circulation and Heat Uptake." (preprint [here](https://essopenarchive.org/doi/full/10.22541/essoar.175190999.97949534))

 Data used to create Figure 2 is available here under ./code/feedbacks/total_feedback .